jesseu/jesseu.github.io/_posts/2022-04-29-diversity-dimensions.md

 ## Diversity alone is breaking my heart in two

 Diversity is about the differences and features that people have.
 Everyone has their own set and it affects individuals in different ways.
-And an organisation that’s diverse has not really achieved that much without taking things like inclusion and equity into account.
+This is why an organisation that’s diverse has not really achieved that much without taking things like inclusion and equity into account.
 A highly diverse team can also be highly dysfunctional and have a toxic culture.

 ## It's hard to get by just upon a smile

 Moreover, a well functioning team that’s diverse can identify a broader set of potential customer and take their intersecting features into account.
 Needless to say, accessibility, usability, and inclusion are all key ingredients in creating an environment that matches with the people living in it.
 Furthermore, we want to create spaces with equal playing fields and fair rules.
-Whether they be digital or physical.
+Whether they be digital, physical or cultural.

 This is where we need a variety of people that are both welcomed to step in and also have courage to speak up.
 Achieving that is no small feat but it’s a process that is crucial for safety and success.